rosswintle/Environmentalist/README.txt

 == Installation ==

 1. Upload the `environmentalist` folder to the `/wp-content/plugins/` directory
-1. *IMPORTANT:* Move the `environmentalist-loader.php.move-me` file to `/wp-content/plugins/environmentalist-loader.php` - this loads Environmentalist before other plugins, which is needed for the whole thing to work.
+1. *IMPORTANT:* Move the `environmentalist-loader.php.move-me` file to `/wp-content/mu-plugins/environmentalist-loader.php` - this loads Environmentalist before other plugins, which is needed for the whole thing to work.
 1. Activate the plugin through the \'Plugins\' menu in WordPress

 Alternatively you can upload `environmentalist.zip` from Plugins -> Add New -> Upload Plugin, but make sure you also follow the IMPORTANT step above as well.

+*NOTE* that because it uses a mu-plugin, Environmentalist may be active even though it shows as inactive in the plugin list.

+*ALSO NOTE* that because it uses a mu-plugin, Environmentalist needs the mu-plugin to be removed to deactivate it - but you need to use the deactivate option first to normalize the options before you remove the mu-plugin.

 == Frequently Asked Questions ==

 1. It broke

 Don't say I didn't warn you.

+2. It doesn't work

+Mmm...
+Yeah...
+Entirely possible.
+Use at your own risk!

+2. How do I uninstall it?

+You will need to do the following:

+* Remove any WP_ENVIRONMENTALIST constant from wp-config.php
+* Go to the Plugins section of the WordPress Dashboard and deactivate" Environmentalist.
+If it's not active (which is possible) then activate it and then deactivate it.
+This is needed to convert Environmentalist's "cached" options back into real options.
+* Remove environmentalist-loader.php from mu-plugins

 == Changelog ==
 = 0.1 =